In and out of equilibrium quantum metrology with mean-field quantum criticality: SQS Equilibrium Quantum Metrology

-Bringing the SQS in contact with a thermal bath at temperature $T$ eventually results in a relaxation to thermal equilibrium.
-Such a dynamics may be described by a dissipative Lindblad master equation and amounts to a steady state description which corresponds to the canonical ensemble.
-The standard relaxational Lindblad master equation for the reduced density matrix $\rho$ reads
+obtained by choosing $\alpha= h/\omega$.
+In order to study the equilibrium properties of the system we first imagine it being weakly coupled to a thermal heat bath that eventually thermalizes the system.
+Such a process may be described by the following standard relaxational Lindblad master equation for the reduced density matrix $\rho$

-with the Hamiltonian $\tilde{H}$ (c.f.
-Eq.~(\ref{eq:Hb})).
-The parameter $\gamma$ describes the effective coupling strength to the thermal bath and $n$ is the Bose-Einstein distribution,